-Probation is not to be considered a sentence but rather a component in addition to a sentence, or in combination with other sentencing options.
+Probation Orders are not to be considered a sentence but rather a component in addition to a sentence, or in combination with other sentencing options.
 Further, probation is an Order by a judge to follow conditions that the Judge finds appropriate in the circumstances of the offender and the allegation.
 The maximum length of a Probation Order in Canada is three years.

 The Probation Order will list the conditions that a defendant must follow for the duration of the order – most orders range from one to two years.
 Any offender receiving a conditional discharge or suspended sentence must receive a probation order.